rehanvipin/work/content/docs/angular/rxjs.md

 There's also the `delete` method and `post` method.
 The `post` method needs a few more args like so: `http.post<T>(url, body, options)`.
 Where `body` is an object containing the data you want to give and options is also an object which has properties like HTTP headers.

+The observables that the HTTP methods return just pass one value and then complete.

 ## RxJS 💧
 Helps in managing events in a functional programming and asynchronous manner.
 Its main concepts are: